Saillou/WebStreamer/README.md

 Then

-	# Clone this git repersitory on your computer
+	# Clone this git repository on your computer
 	git clone https://github.com/Saillou/WebStreamer.git

 Create an Heroku app.
 (Limited at 5 for the free version).

-	# Go to your clone repersitory
+	# Go to your cloned folder
 	cd WebStreamer

 	# And create the app